tharveyster/budget-tracker/README.md

 This app uses ```HTML```, ```CSS```, ```JavaScript```, ```Node.js```, ```Express.js```, ```MongoDB```, ```Mongoose```, and ```IndexedDB```.

-## Deployed Link
-This app has been deployed to Heroku at [this link](https://thawing-cove-07753.herokuapp.com/).

 ## Screenshots
 Start page            | First entry :-------------------:|:-------------------: